 - Firearms fired at close range: 150 dB

 How Can I Protect My Hearing from High-Decibel Sounds?

 If you’re anticipating exposure to high-decibel sounds – maybe you’re attending a concert or you work in a field that requires you to operate loud equipment – you’ll want to take steps to protect your hearing.
 First, if you’re often engaged in fairly manageable sound situations like operating a lawnmower, ear plugs could be an easy, cheap solution.
-However, ear plugs may not work in situations with extremely high sound levels.
+However, earplugs may not work in situations with extremely high sound levels.
 For example, if you spend a lot of time using firearms – maybe you’re a recreational hunter or enjoy going to the shooting range – you’ll want to invest in some earmuffs, which you can find at most sporting goods stores.
-There are also a variety of tools and apps you can use to measure decibel levelswhen you’re on the go.
-If you need more specialized or custom fit hearing protection, we can certain help in that department.
+There are also a variety of tools and apps you can use to measure decibel levels when you’re on the go.
+If you need more specialized or custom-fit hearing protection, we can certainly help in that department.

 Still asking yourself, “What is a decibel?” and “How can I protect my hearing from high-decibel sounds?”
 We’ve got answers.
 At Sound Relief Hearing Center, we’re committed to protecting your hearing – and increasing your quality of life if you’ve already suffered hearing loss.

 Find a Sound Relief Hearing Center near you to get started.
 We have locations in Colorado and Arizona.
 With our unparalleled excellence in the hearing industry, our dedication to patient satisfaction, and our commitment to helping people control and conquer their hearing issues, you can count on Sound Relief Hearing Center for support and assistance.
 To learn more about us, please browse our website, visit our YouTube channel, or give us a call at 720-259-9962.
 You can also schedule an appointment online to meet with one of our audiologists.
 We look forward to hearing from you!